Provision persistent storage in Azure Machine Learning studio with Azure NetApp Files

 cd /test

-In addition to the executed benchmark, a small Python script is being executed.
-In a real-world scenario, the Python script is the part which is of interest.
+The small Python script is being executed to emulate a program for training.
 For example, the Python script could contain the code to train for Natural Language Processing (NLP) or Object Detection model.

-For this paper we are interested to show the speed difference between the two storage classes.
-To see the results, we return to the Azure GUI and navigate to the Azure Machine Learning view.
-There we'll see a workspace with our defined name.
+To show the performance difference between using a local disk vs an Azure NetApp Files NFS share, return to the Azure GUI and navigate to the Azure Machine Learning view.
+There is a workspace with your defined name.
 If you used the same resource names used in this guide, the name will be “amf-anf”.

-Next, select this workspace and we'll see a screen like this one:
+Next, select this workspace and you’ll see a screen similar to the screen below.

-To see the results, we then proceed by clicking on the “Studio-Web-URL” on the right.
-After opening Azure Machine Learning studio we click on the left on “Jobs”.
-We now see all the jobs which we have run in the Azure Machine Learning studio.
+To see the results, proceed by clicking on the “Studio web URL” on the right.
+After opening Azure Machine Learning studio click on “Jobs” to the left.
+All the jobs which have run are displayed in the Azure Machine Learning studio.

 Next, change the view from “All experiments” to “All jobs”.
-If you followed the document, there should be one job listed.
+If you followed this document, there should be one job listed.
 Wait until the status of the job changes to “Completed”.

 Then click on the job to get more information and options.

-Next, select “Outputs + logs”, followed by a click on click on “user_logs”, and then select “std_log.txt” to see the results from the benchmark.
+Next, select “Outputs + logs”, followed by a click on “user_logs”, and then select “std_log.txt” to see the results from the benchmark.

-In the log you'll see that Azure NetApp Files is about twice as fast as the compute clusters’ integrated storage.
+In the log you’ll see that Azure NetApp Files has almost twice the performance as the compute cluster’s integrated storage.

 Click on “Compute”: